 Defending a complaint

-Any fees for your application to the Magistrates’ Court of Victoria Federal Jurisdiction will be equivalent to those at VCAT.
+Any fees for your application to the Magistrates’ Court of Victoria federal jurisdiction will be equivalent to those at VCAT.
+Refer to the

 Resources and further information